adlnet/xAPI-Spec/xAPI.md

 }
 ```

-#####NOTE
+###### NOTE:
 Whilst the verb display MAY take the future tense, the verb id SHOULD remain past tense.
-Later, when 'I' actually visit 'Some Awesome Website', reporting tools can therefore match the verb ids.
+Later, when 'I' actually visit 'Some Awesome Website', reporting tools can thereby match the verb ids.

 <a name="result"/>
 #### 4.1.5 Result:
 ###### Description: